modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 This tutorial demonstrates how to use the Wrapyfi framework to run a facial expression recognition (FER) model on multiple robots.
 The model recognizes 8 facial expressions which are propagated to the Pepper and iCub robots.
 The expression categories are displayed by changing the Pepper robot's eye and shoulder LED colors---or
-\textit{robotic facial expressions}---by changing the iCub robot's eyebrow and mouth LED patterns.
+*robotic facial expressions*---by changing the iCub robot's eyebrow and mouth LED patterns.
 The image input received by the model is acquired from the Pepper and iCub robots' cameras by simply
 **forwarding** the images to the facial expression recognition model (check out the [forwarding scheme](<../usage/User%20Guide/Communication%20Schemes.md#forwarding>) for more details on forwarding).
 We also provide a simple application manager that handles the communication between the model and the robots.
 The application manager is responsible for forwarding images to the FER model, and transmitting recognized facial expressions to the robots.
 The application manager itself is composed of mirrored (check out the [mirroring scheme](<../usage/User%20Guide/Communication%20Schemes.md#mirroring>)